Eat well, feel great and live better. Starting now!

 • Use a piping bag for pretty swirls or a butter knife for rustic, homey spreads.

 • Want extra flair?
-Sprinkle crushed walnuts, cinnamon, or shredded coconut on top.
+Sprinkle crushed walnuts, cinnamon or shredded coconut on top.

 Frosting-Free Options for Lighter Cookies